Samsung Galaxy Book Review - Pocketnow

 Office 2016 Home & Student Edition is pre-installed as a trial.
 If you already have an Office 365 subscription, of course you can simply log-in to activate Office instead of using the trial.
 All of those programs run beautifully and have no match in terms of functionality on Android or iOS platforms.
 There are also a few games pre-installed on the Start screen.
 Candy Crush Soda Saga, Asphault 8, Fallout Shelter, March of Empires, Royal Revolt 2, and Microsoft Solitaire Collection are all there.
 It’s easy to uninstall them with a tap-and-hold to the context sensitive menu.

 Adobe Creative Suite 2017 runs beautifully with the 7th generation Intel Core i5 CPU, and Photoshop does support the tilt sensitivity in the S-Pen stylus.
 Interestingly, it only recognizes the tilt angle when the pen tip is touching the screen.
 That’s different from Wacom tablets, pen computers, and pen displays which normally recognize the pen tilt angle when the pen is hovering over the screen.
 I don’t think that’s an actual problem, just something different from what I expected.
+An actual problem would be that the tilt direction is not quite recognized correctly.
 Incidentally, Corel Painter 2017 also supports the tilt sensitivity, but not by default.
 You’ll have to go into the Preferences and change the tablet preference to “RTS-compatible device” and “Windows Multi-touch”.
-It would seem Samsung has not included Wintab drivers to support older pressure senstivie drawing programs, but the newer APIs seem to be working well.
+It would seem Samsung has not included Wintab drivers to support older pressure sensitive drawing programs, but the newer APIs seem to be working well at least for pressure sensitivity.
+Tilt sensitivity direction is way off in Painter 2017 and doesn’t work at all in Adobe Illustrator 2017.

 Camera